Experienced Spousal Support Attorney in Newark, CA

 When a married couple separates or divorces, a court may order one spouse to pay the other monthly “spousal support” payments.
+These payments are also commonly referred to as alimony.

 - The parties’ ages and health